-Before coming to Goodwill, Jeremy was working in logistics for a different company, but was in desperate need of a new job because of the overwhelming stress it was creating for him and his family.
+Before coming to Goodwill, Jeremy was working in logistics, but was in desperate need of a new job because of the overwhelming stress it was creating for him and his family.

-“With the kids, me having to work overtime a lot and just the stress included with that job it spilled over at home.
-As much as we like to keep it separate, especially when you’re working from home it’s almost impossible to do that.
-The company I was in was large but where we were it was kind of stagnant.
-I just knew that I wanted to do something more and have more technical skills,” Jeremy said.
+“With the kids, me having to work overtime a lot and just the stress included with that job – it spilled over at home.
+As much as we like to keep it separate, especially when you’re working from home, it’s almost impossible to do that,” Jeremy said.
+“The company I was in was large but where we were it was kind of stagnant.
+I just knew that I wanted to do something more and have more technical skills.”

 “In the course, we learned how to conduct tests for different websites, do some programming and write codes,” he said.

-“David’s been awesome, and he’s always been available.
-He was there to support me throughout the process, not just through the hard stuff, not just resume writing or my elevator pitch, just keeping me encouraged throughout it all.”
+“David’s been awesome, and he’s always been available,” Jeremy said.
+“He was there to support me throughout the process, not just through the hard stuff, not just resume writing or my elevator pitch, just keeping me encouraged throughout it all.”